-Identifying journal entries and other adjustments to test for all full scope components based on risk criteria and comparing the identified entries to supporting documentation.
-These included those posted to unusual and seldom used accounts.
+Identifying journal entries to test based on risk criteria and comparing the identified entries to supporting documentation.
+These included journals posted to unusual and seldom used accounts.

 Identifying and responding to risks of material misstatement due to non-compliance with laws and regulations